starformlabs/stellar-nebulaforge-aws/single-ec2/README.md

 running in a non-validating, ephemeral configuration connected to the test network.
 The deployment uses a single VPC subnet in a single availability zone.

-Stellar-core, Horizon and PostgreSQL are all running in separate containers on the same EC2 instance.
+Core, Horizon and PostgreSQL are all running in separate containers on the same EC2 instance.
 [AWS ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) is used to manage the container, and EC2 Autoscaling will replace the instance if it crashes or is terminated, but there is never more than one instance running at a time.

-The main difference between this template and the quickstart is that we follow the best practice of splitting Core, Horizon and PostgreSQL into **separate containers**, and that logs are automatically sent to AWS CloudWatch allowing user to [review detailed logs directly from a web browser](#viewing-log-output) .
+The main difference between this template and [quickstart](quickstart) is that we follow the best practice of splitting Core, Horizon and PostgreSQL into **separate containers**, and that logs are automatically sent to AWS CloudWatch allowing user to [review detailed logs directly from a web browser](#viewing-log-output) .